mavi-server/documentation/docs/settings/queries.md

 ### Exclude

-Excludes specified columns from the result.
+Exclude specified columns from the result.

 Example request: